Martin Klein (engineer)

-Martin Klein (born April 5, 1941) is an American engineer and inventor.
-He worked in the development of the side-scan sonar, a tool used in maritime archaeology, deep-sea and coastal survey, marine geology, offshore engineering and military mine defense.
+Martin Klein (born April 5, 1941) is an American engineer and inventor of the first successful commercial side-scan sonar, a tool used in maritime archaeology, deep-sea and coastal survey, marine geology, offshore engineering and military mine defense.

 Life and education

 Klein was born in New York City and lives in Andover, Massachusetts.
 He moved to Boston in 1958 for his education and graduated from the Massachusetts Institute of Technology (MIT) in 1962 with a bachelor’s degree in electrical engineering.

 Klein’s career started as a student at MIT when he worked on projects with Harold “Doc” Edgerton in his Strobe Alley lab.
 After graduation, he joined Edgerton, Germeshausen & Grier (EG&G Inc.) in 1962 as program manager.
 Klein equipped the submersibles Trieste and Trieste II with the EG&G side scan sonar systems required in searching for the USS nuclear submarine Thresher that sank in 1963.
 During his time at EG&G, Klein also led the development of the Mark I dual channel, towed side scan sonar.

+In 1966, Klein made a dive in the Bahamas of 833.3 fathoms in the Woods Hole Oceanographic Institution's Alvin submersible, where he made the first deep-water sub-bottom profile.
+In 1967, at a convention of the Marine Technology Society in San Diego, California, Klein introduced the world’s first commercial dual-channel towed side-scan sonar.
+Before this introduction, side-scan sonar had only been used in very expensive classified systems or as one-off prototypes at research institutions such as Scripps Institution of Oceanography or Lamont Laboratories.

 Klein founded Klein Associates (now Klein Marine Systems) in 1968, a company that developed commercial sonar systems.
+He holds multiple patents in the field of side-scan and sector sonar technology, including U.S. Patent 4,202,050.
 He sold the company in 1989 but continues to work in ocean technologies.
-He is on the Advisory Boards of MIT Sea Grant, MIT Museum, and the Stellwagen Bank National Marine Sanctuary, a fellow of the Marine Technology Society and the Explorers Club, and an active part of the MATE ROV Competition community.
+He is on the Advisory Boards of MIT Sea Grant, MIT Museum, and the Stellwagen Bank National Marine Sanctuary, a fellow of the Marine Technology Society and the Explorers Club.
+He was also involved with the MATE ROV Competition community and sponsored the Martin Klein MATE Mariner Award, presented at the MATE International ROV Competition.
+He donated his archives and a large collection of vintage sonar equipment to the MIT Museum for the Martin Klein Collection.